FedeDP/ncursesFM/README.md

 * rename file/folders support.
 * move file/folders support -> use cut for this.
 If a file is "cut" on the same filesystem, it will be moved, otherwise it will be copied.
 * Paste is executed in a different thread.
 If you try to quit while paste thread is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.
-* Search support: it will search your string in current directory tree, and, if anything was found, you'll be able to move in your desired file location.
+* Search support: it will search your string in current directory tree, and, if anything was found, you'll be able to open it, if it was a file, or to move in your searched location.

 It reads following variables from ncursesFM.conf (using libconfig)...remember to set them!
 * editor -> editor used to open files